-It is fair to assume that your day-to-day tasks at the office do not include checking in on each and every vendor, whether the consulting firm your company has hired to help with the restructuring of the organization or the firm of the company lawyer that you pay on retainer.
+It is fair to assume that your day-to-day tasks at the office do not include checking in on each and every vendor, whether it be the consulting firm your company has hired to help with the restructuring of the organization or the firm of the company lawyer that you pay on retainer.
 Years ago, your company researched the vendor and ultimately made the decision to enter into a business agreement together.
 Since then, you request their services as needed and pay the fee accordingly.
 In fact, your company has gone through this same process – including conducting periodic assessments and monitoring for cyber risks – with dozens, if not hundreds, of vendors without giving much thought to continued monitoring of their reputation and business practices.
 After all, it’s difficult to keep up with so many vendors and even if you did have the time, you likely trust that they will continue to do honest work.

 But if the company that has access to your entire customer database began to operate in a risky legal or business environment, would you find out?
 How would you know if the firm that handles your company's finances signs a contract with a sanctioned government entity?
-After all, some of the most reputable companies have been cited for conducting business using less traditional procedures while conducting business abroad.
+After all, some of the most reputable companies have been cited for using less traditional procedures while conducting business abroad.

 Examples of companies punished due to international third-party failures